 About two or three weeks ago, the scheduled water supply interruption in our city was all over the news.
 Unfortunately, they had it scheduled during the Holy Week for about three days.
 At the rate the weather in Manila is going (31–34°C), this year’s Holy Week will not be any different from the previous ones.
 If I’d choose between no water supply and no electricity, I would pick the latter without batting my lashes any time of the day.
 Just the thought of not being able to shower at least once [within the day] makes me cringe.
 It could well pass for a crime in my books!

 Anyway, upon learning about this impending inconvenience, my parents thought we might as well stay somewhere else during this time.
-However, as I have mentioned before, we never travelled for leisure during the season of Lent.
+We never travelled for leisure during the season of Lent.
 This year, we’re making a slight exception: we’re checking in at a nearby hotel for a short staycation.
 Fortunately, my folks copped a membership at a hotel not far off from home a few months ago.
 It includes complimentary accommodation as well as free pool and gym passes.
 Needless to say, the hotel’s going to be our home for the next three days.

 We were surprised to see a lobby full of people when we arrived at the hotel on Thursday afternoon.
 It seemed like everyone else had the same thing in mind!
 In fact, we chanced upon some fortuitous (not to mention, unpleasant) people along the way, and it was really an entertaining bout.
 Upon checking in, we walked across the hotel to grab some quesadillas and burritos for late lunch; however, such gastronomic delight seemed to have made us feel guilty, so we served our act of penitence at the gym two hours later.
 Since it’s a holiday, not many restaurants were operational.
 We ended up having dinner at McDonald’s which was just right across the hotel.